heiner/dylaniki/Saved_(Album).md

 perhaps, because they are stronger songs altogether, but mainly because they don't depend on the live situation to the same extent.

-<strong>“In The Garden”</strong> is easily Dylan's most harmonically
-complex song, and although it shares some traits with the likes of “Saved”, such as the escalating intensity and the lyric repetitiveness, it depends more on the harmonic meandering to hold our attention.
+**“In The Garden”** is easily Dylan's most harmonically complex song, and although it shares some traits with the likes of “Saved”, such as the escalating intensity and the lyric repetitiveness, it depends more on the harmonic meandering to hold our attention.

-Both <strong>“Covenant Woman”</strong> and <strong>“Saving
+Both **“Covenant Woman”** and **“Saving
-Grace”</strong> are harmonically interesting, although not as wild as “In the Garden”.
+Grace”** are harmonically interesting, although not as wild as “In the Garden”.
 They are also touching, introspective reflections on the role of faith and salvation in the trials and tribulations of everyday life (at least that's what a theologian might say about them).
 Especially “Covenant Woman” stands out in this respect, in a way which transcends the religious sphere.
 Lines like:

-He must have loved me so much to send me someone as fine as
+> He must have loved me so much to send me someone as fine as you.

-`   you.`

 and

-I'll always be right by your side — I've got
+> I'll always be right by your side — I've got a covenant too.

-`   a covenant too.`

 work well with or without God in the equation.

-This leaves the two real gems. <strong>“What Can I Do For You”</strong>
-gives us Dylan's best harmonica solos ever — for once captured better on an official album than in any live rendition, at least among the ones I've heard.
+This leaves the two real gems. **“What Can I Do For You”** gives us Dylan's best harmonica solos ever — for once captured better on an official album than in any live rendition, at least among the ones I've heard.
 It is inventive, it is raw, and it is fragile, all at the